The forms below may be downloaded in PDF format. Forms are available in a format that allows them to be filled electronically and printed or emailed.

 Wildland Fire Qualification

 System Guide.
 Pay special attention to the early sections, as they provide a description of the overall system,

 including certification, maintaining currency, required training, position task books, fitness standards and incident complexity.

 In Nebraska, the Nebraska Forest Service (NFS) issues red cards to non-federal firefighters affiliated with a fire department, agency or organization.
 Here are the documents required to obtain a card.
 All must be received by NFS prior to the issue of a card:

-- Documentation of annual work capacity test (forms available below, others may also be accepted).
+- Documentation of annual work capacity test (IQS forms above)

 National Wildfire Coordinating Group Courses

 All National Wildfire Coordinating Group (NWCG) courses are categorized by a 4-5 digit identifier, S-190 for example.
 The first letter designates the type of course.
 There are nine different types of courses, as shown in the list below.